cseptesting/floatcsep/docs/examples/case_c.rst

 Results
 -------

-The :obj:`~fecsep.cmd.main.run` command creates the result path tree for all time windows.
+The :obj:`~floatcsep.cmd.main.run` command creates the result path tree for all time windows.

 *  The testing catalog of the window is stored in ``results/{window}/catalog``  in ``json`` format.
 This is a subset of the global testing catalog.
 *  Human-readable results are found in ``results/{window}/evaluations``